-Name: The Trust Company Limited

-Postal address:

-Dear The Trust Company Lim ited

-• 2021the above development application was: approved in full with ions contained in Attachment 1)
+I advise that, on 14 July 2022 the above development application was:

-Note: The conditions show viconditions have been imposed which conditions have been imposed by the assessment manager and which I by a referral agency.
+\Note: The conditions show which conditions have been imposed by the assessment manager and which conditions have been imposed by a referral agency.

 1. DETAILS OF THE APPROVAL